MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/validate.md

 1. [Global Unit] results list prerequisites and requirements to run the modal tests.
 1. [Modal Unit] results provide feedback on each cluster host configuration and best practices.

-The following example shows successful scan results of a single server for all prerequisites and modal unit tests by indicating a Failed Count of 0.
+This example shows successful scan results of a single server for all prerequisites and modal unit tests by indicating a Failed Count of 0.

 :::image type="content" source="../media/validate/global-unit-and-modal-unit-results.png" alt-text="Validate-DCB Global unit and Modal unit test results":::

-This example identifies a Jumbo Packet error from vNIC SMB02 and how to fix it:
+The following steps show how to identify a Jumbo Packet error from vNIC SMB02 and fix it:
 1. The results of the Validate-DCB tool scans show a Failed Count error of 1.

     :::image type="content" source="../media/validate/failed-count-error-1.png" alt-text="Validate-DCB tool scan results showing a a Failed Count error of 1":::